pingcap/docs-cn/tikv/deploy-tikv-using-binary.md

 If the state of all the TiKV instances is "Up", you have successfully deployed a TiKV cluster.

-## Deploy the TiKV cluster on multiple nodes for test
+## Deploy the TiKV cluster on multiple nodes for testing

 This section describes how to deploy TiKV on multiple nodes.
 If you want to test TiKV with a limited number of nodes, you can use one PD instance to test the entire cluster.